The Ubud Handbook « Diary of a Market Girl

 We always got huge harvests.

 When I left school, my grandmother taught me how to massage pregnant women – she was our village midwife.
 That was my first job.
 I learned how to help turn the baby around as it was still growing, and how to massage the mothers as they were giving birth, and massage them afterwards when they were in pain.

-I still massage women now, but mostly elderly widows who are ill or sad.
+I still massage women, but mostly elderly widows who are ill or sad.
 I'm a widow too, now, and we're in a kind of club.

 My first experience of men was when I was beginning to menstruate.

-I was walking back from the village market one day when two young Javanese men stopped on their motorbike.
+My other job was selling fruit at the market.
+I was walking home one morning when two young Javanese men stopped on their motorbike.
 One of them suddenly lifted me onto the back between them.
 He held me tightly and put his hand over my mouth so I couldn't scream.
 It's like they'd done it before.
-Then they drove me to an empty beach, and they held me down as they were trying to take off my pants.
+Then they drove me to an empty beach, and they held me down as they were trying to take my pants off.

 My mother always told me that if men did this to me, I should throw dirt in their eyes and kick them as hard as I could in the groin.
 She showed me exactly where to kick them.
 So I got some sand and threw it in the eyes of the first one, and then I threw sand into the other one's eyes until they couldn't see, and I stood up and kicked them both in the groin as hard as I could.